veebch/Bip39-Dice/README.md

 `python3 24thword.py`

 You will be given a list of 8 valid 24th words.
 Pick one (no need to tell the program which), write it with the other 23.
-This is a valid wallet seed, and you can use it with Electrum or some other
+This is a valid wallet seed, and you can use it with [Electrum](http://electrum.org) or some other wallet application.

 ## Thanks!